Investing in a Plantation Shutter

 Check out this cost estimate tool:

-We have found this “Shutter Cost Calculator” from HomeWyse to be more accurate than most estimates when you Google “How much should Plantation shutters Cost.”
+We have found this “Shutter Cost Calculator” from HomeWyse to be more accurate than most estimates when you Google “How much should Plantation shutters Cost?”
 You simply enter your zip code and the size of your windows (approximately) and then select the specifics (real wood vs. faux).
 After that, you hit enter & there is an estimate that is fairly accurate, including local labor costs.
-The range of cost is accurate enough for a budget plan for your project, but nothing is as good as a free in-home consultation and estimate.
+The cost range is accurate enough for a budget plan for your project, but nothing beats a free in-home consultation and estimate.

 The Patented Polypropylene Coating from NORMAN protects, making Woodlore® even more durable and robust